Surumon/MC1710-SoHpack/README.md

 as this will allow you to update the key files with less hassle on upload times.

 "Help, I didn't ensure the server was running the new update."
-You'll have to hunt down the mods that got updated in the changelog.txt and download their last versions PRIOR to the ones listed in the update.
+You'll have to hunt down the mods that got updated in the changelog.md and download their last versions PRIOR to the ones listed in the update.

 Example: